 Recreational boats could be a vector for dispersal of B. chinensis (Havel, 2011; Havel et al., 2014).
 Secondary spread may be facilitated by boater interactions between invaded and non-invaded lakes via bait-buckets, live wells, fishing gear, and the boat itself (Waltz, 2008).
 The likelihood of B. chinensis occurrence has been shown to decrease with increasing distance to a boat launch in a Wisconsin lake in the USA (Solomon et al., 2010).
 Haak (2015) found during research of Wisconsin lakes that the species was more often found in lakes with more public boat landings and in deeper lakes that are more likely to attract sports fishermen and recreational boaters.
+Local fishermen indicated that they have occasionally caught B. chinensis individuals in the Eijsder Beemden.
 Moreover, Solomon et al. (2010) found a significant positive relationship between the distance to human habitation and snail abundance in the same lake.